• Home

 Recommended Video

 “Steve Jobs was Apple, right?
-But he didn’t really write code or invent anything, Sprecher said recently at the Rotary Club Of Atlanta.
+But he didn’t really write code or invent anything, Sprecher said recently at the Rotary Club of Atlanta.
 “He curated ideas that a lot of really smart people around him created.
 He just had good taste.”

 The global exchange CEO said he’s led around 50 acquisitions, and confessed that it’s “much easier to buy somebody else’s hard work and the sacrifice that many others made” and scale it up, rather than start from scratch.
-Sprecher even got his start turning a failing company into a billion-dollar behemoth.
+Sprecher in fact got his start turning a failing company into a billion-dollar behemoth.

 And it all panned out because of Sprecher’s strategy to curate the brightest minds and most innovative ideas.

 “Surround yourself with really good people that have good ideas, and then just curate them,” Sprecher added.
-“Get rid of the stupid ones and embrace the good ones, and you know that’s partly why you look smart.”
+“Get rid of the stupid ones and embrace the good ones, and you know, that’s partly why you look smart.”

 Fortune reached out to the Intercontinental Exchange for comment.